kuijjerlab/sisana/README.md

 <br />
 <br />

+#### ❓Question 3: After running the generate step, a few files are automatically generated.
+Which of them might you use to determine which genes were being most highly regulated?

 ## Step 3: Comparing two experimental groups
 The next stage in SiSaNA, "compare", is used to find out how the in-degree and out-degree differ between each group.
 SiSaNA offers multiple ways to do this comparison, including t-tests (and Mann-Whitney tests) and paired t-tests (and Wilcoxon paired t-tests).